 If you stay in Azerbaijan for 10 days or longer you need to register yourself.
 Plenty of people worry about registration and if they’ll be asked for it at customs.
 We registered online, did not print any confirmation slips and were not asked.
 For a full guide to the Azerbaijan visa and registration procedures click here.

-What to expect on the boat
+What to expect on the ferry

 If you have your own vehicle it will be tied down.
 Grab whatever bags you need and head upstairs.
 You can return to your vehicle later, but only at specific times in the morning and evening as the doors will be locked.